Master's Programme - Euroforester

-The 2nd course moves up to the estate level addressing the principles and practises of sustainable management and multiple use of forests.
-Also students prepare long-term forest management plants for a large estate.
+The 2nd course moves up to the estate level addressing the principles and practises of sustainable management and multiple uses of forests.
+Also, students prepare long-term forest management plans for a large estate.

 The 3rd course addresses forest policy at national, regional and global level.
 Much attention is placed on comparative policy analyses between countries in the Baltic Sea region.

 The ecology and usage of broadleaved forests are the themes in the 4th course.
 The impact of modern forestry on biological diversity is discussed together with strategies for preserving rich flora and fauna.

 During the second year, students work with Master thesis and attend suitable courses at any of the partner universities.
 In many cases, the Master thesis is conducted in co-operation between faculties with supervisors from more than one country.